Grapes

 Grapes are the fruit of the vine (Vitis Vinifera), a plant that produces over ten thousand varieties of grapes, either for table or wine.
 Archaeological discoveries have shown that wine was used in various ceremonies in antiquity, as well as for medicinal purposes, with the first wines dating back to 4000 BC.

-Grapes are high in antioxidants, such as vitamin C, resveratrol, and polyphenols.
-They also contain beta-carotene, lutein, and ellagic acid – other powerful antioxidants.
-Vitamin C is essential for repairing DNA and stimulating collagen production, as it has an important role in the synthesis of serotonin, the hormone of happiness.
+Grapes are rich in antioxidants such as vitamin C, resveratrol and polyphenols.
+They also contain beta-carotene, lutein and ellagic acid, other powerful antioxidants.
+Vitamin C is essential for repairing DNA and stimulating collagen production, also having an important role in the synthesis of serotonin, the hormone of happiness.

-A cup of grapes has just over 100 calories, plus Vitamin A, Vitamins B1 and B2, potassium, calcium, magnesium, and a sufficient amount of vitamin K. The lack of these nutrients can increase the risk of bone fractures.
+A cup of grapes has just over 100 calories, plus Vitamin A, Vitamins B1 and B2, potassium, calcium and magnesium and a sufficient amount of vitamin K. Lack of these nutrients can increase the risk of bone fractures.

 a